 GAAP direct that the proceeds from long-term debt be treated as an "other financing source" rather than as revenue in governmental fund types.
 The amount reported as an "other financing source" should be equal to the face amount of the debt.
 For accounting and financial reporting purposes, a long-term debt issue is considered to have taken place as of the closing date.
 Consequently, bond or loan proceeds should be reported as an "other financing source" as of the closing date.
 Due to withheld underwriter's fees, issuance costs and any premium or discount the amount of cash received is typically different than the face amount of the debt.
-A discount arises when the stated rate of interest on the debt is less than the market rate of interest on the debt is greater than the market rate of interest.
+A discount arises when the stated rate of interest on the debt is less than the market rate of interest for similar securities when the debt was issued.
+A premium arises when the stated rate of interest.
 AASIS uses "6" series general ledger account numbers to record "other financing sources" as well as "other financing uses."